 Two more big cities in Texas filled with fun activities, events and food, there are more ideas of things to do here than I can list in one article.
 So we will mention just a few of our favorites from both of these cities.
 It is completely doable to visit both cities in one week and we recommend that you try.
 Dallas and Fort Worth are vastly different and offer different experiences.

-Fort Worth is my favorite of the two, with a more laid-back atmosphere.
-We like to see the cattle stampede at the Fort Worth Stockyards, run thru the Cattlepen Maze, and eat at Joe T. Garcias.
+Fort Worth has a more laid-back atmosphere, of the two.
+You can see the cattle stampede at the Fort Worth Stockyards, run thru the Cattlepen Maze, and eat at Joe T. Garcias.
 Fort Worth also has a fabulous museum district, with the Morden Art Museum, the Fort Worth Museum of Science & History, and the Log Cabin Village.